rapidsai/cuml/BUILD.md

 ### Docker Developer Container

+To use Docker containers for development, there are 2 options, one for building already released RAPIDS versions, and another one that can be used for development verions:

+- For released versions, the containers `rapidsai/rapidsai-dev:22.02-cuda11.5-devel-ubuntu20.04-py3.9` (replacing for the appropiate versions of RAPIDS, Ubuntu and Python) can be used. **Note** This are released as part of the general RAPIDS released version, so they are only apt to build the already released cuML version.

-The recommended way to use docker for development is to use RAPIDS-compose https://github.com/trxcllnt/rapids-compose
+- For current, in development versions, the recommended way to use docker for development is to use [RAPIDS-compose](https://github.com/trxcllnt/rapids-compose).

 ### C++ Dependencies